davidsky900/SelfDrivingCar-AdvancedLanelineDetection/README.md

 #### Perspective transformation (Code in Step 4: Perspective transform)
 The perspective transformation is processed by transforming four specified source points into four specified destination points.
 The quality of transformation is determined by how parallel the lanelines are in the transformed images.
-This selected source and destination points are listed below （from top left to bottom left in clockwise direction）:
+This selected source and destination points are listed below （from top left to bottom left in clockwise direction:

 | Source        | Destination   |
 |:-------------:|:-------------:|